-we find the usual neglect of other forms of interest articulation and of decision coordination by most authors in Pejovich's (1978) collection on codetermination: For Gallaway (1978, 188) the possibility of leaving the firm appears as true "worker participation in decisions that affect their lives", and he does not deter from quoting the high quit rates in assembly line work as a proof of this participation, and not as a sign for a high level of job dissatisfaction, nor does he ask the question whether the high turnover rate in American manufacturing industry has not changed the unpleasant working conditions which lead to these partly excessive quit rates.
-In fact, given the implicit value judgements of property rights analysis, this must be "optimal"; otherwise the situation would have changed.
-The same type of Doctor Pangloss reasoning underlies Furubotn's (1978, 164) analysis of the economic consequences of codetermination on the rate and sources of private investment which cannot help but conclude that "an inefficient incentive structure is created because workers are granted rights to make decisions affecting the capital assets of the firm but have no responsibility for supplying this capital, and no long-term claim on the income derived from it".
-What about worker's interest in his workplace, and in profits, due to the more and more frequent profit-related incentive schemes?
-What about the empirical investigations which do not reveal negative consequences on the profitability of codeterminated firms?24
+facturing industry has not changed the unpleasant working conditions which lead to these partly excessive quit rates.
+In fact, given the implicit value judgements of property rights analysis, this must be "optimal"; otherwise, the situation would have changed.
+The same type of Doctor Pangloss reasoning underlies Furubotn's (1978, p.
+164) analysis of the economic consequences of co-determination on the rate and sources of private investment which cannot help but conclude that "an inefficient incentive structure is created [because] workers are granted rights to make decisions affecting the capital assets of the firm but have no responsibility for supplying this capital and no long-term claim on the income derived from it".
+What about the worker's interest in his workplace, and in profits due to the more and more frequent profit-related incentive schemes?
+What about the empirical investigations which do not reveal negative consequences on the profitability of co-determinated firms?24

-Whenever the property rights economists conclude that codetermination means the attenuation of property rights and hence a decrease is a value of the assets, they simply have the wrong model of reference in mind.
-The situation without codetermination is in reality not the one with unrestricted property rights, but a situation where other forms of labor market regulation, such as restrictive labor law, tedious collective bargaining, frequent state intervention, costly strikes and other forms of social conflict prevail.
-If one looks at the interaction between different forms of coordination between "labor" and "capital", then the picture becomes much more difficult than the property rights economists tend to assume, and in this broader context it might well be the case that even in terms of entrepreneurial profits the situation with codetermination might be a better one given the fact that other forms of decision coordination are not costless, and very often quite costly, to apply.
+Whenever the property rights economists conclude that co-determination means the attenuation of property rights and hence a decrease in the value of the assets, they simply have the wrong model of reference in mind.
+The situation without co-determination is in reality not one with unrestricted property rights but rather a situation where other forms of labour market regulation, such as restrictive labour law, tedious collective bargaining, frequent state intervention, costly strikes and other forms of social conflict prevail.
+If one looks at the interaction between different forms of coordination between "labour" and "capital" then the picture becomes much more difficult than the property rights economists tend to assume, and in this broader context it might well be the case that even in terms of entrepreneurial profits the situation with co-determination might be a better one given the fact that other forms of decision coordination are not costless, and very often quite costly, to apply.
 The authors here become victims of their single-minded concentration on markets and their neglect of other forms of social interactions.
-Here, a modified approach considering the transaction costs of different forms of coordination, could well lead to important insights into the dynamics of industrial relations and cross-cultural differences between different countries.
+Here, a modified approach considering the transaction costs of different forms of coordination could well lead to important insights into the dynamics of industrial relations and cross-cultural differences. between different countries.